Pixelworks (NASDAQ:PXLW) Updates Q3 2021 Earnings Guidance

 Pixelworks (NASDAQ:PXLW) updated its third quarter 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $-0.070-$-0.020 for the period.
 The company issued revenue guidance of $14 million-$16 million.

-Separately, Zacks Investment Research upgraded Pixelworks from a sell rating to a hold rating in a research report on Thursday, July 8th.
+Separately, Zacks Investment Research raised shares of Pixelworks from a sell rating to a hold rating in a research note on Thursday, July 8th.

-An institutional investor recently raised its position in Pixelworks stock.
-Bank of America Corp DE lifted its stake in shares of Pixelworks, Inc. (NASDAQ:PXLW) by 34.8% during the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 49,001 shares of the semiconductor company’s stock after purchasing an additional 12,648 shares during the period.
-Bank of America Corp DE owned approximately 0.09% of Pixelworks worth $167,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 31.18% of the company’s stock.
+A hedge fund recently raised its stake in Pixelworks stock.
+Morgan Stanley raised its position in Pixelworks, Inc. (NASDAQ:PXLW) by 104.0% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 13,637 shares of the semiconductor company’s stock after purchasing an additional 6,953 shares during the quarter.
+Morgan Stanley’s holdings in Pixelworks were worth $47,000 as of its most recent SEC filing.
+31.18% of the stock is owned by institutional investors.

 Pixelworks Company Profile